MitPandya/ProjectManagementBot/DESIGN.md

 ## Problem Statement
-Effective Project Management and it's timely completion requires a lot of complicated and manual efforts by the Project Managers to identify tasks and assign them to appropriate team members.
-One of the responsibilities of the project manager is to maintain several sprints in the entire Project LifeCycle keeping track of the progress of that particular sprint.
-Developer and testers being expected to keep of track of their respective task's schedule often use some basic tools such as sticky notes to keep track.
+Effective Project Management and its timely completion require a lot of complicated and manual efforts by the Project Managers to identify tasks and assign them to appropriate team members.
+One of the responsibilities of the project manager is to maintain several sprints in the Agile Project LifeCycle keeping track of the progress of those particular sprints.
+Developer and testers being expected to keep track of their respective task's schedule often use some basic tools such as sticky notes to keep track.

-Since humans are prone to errors, there is a high probability that issues will arise in the above discussed situations.
+Since humans are prone to errors, there is a high probability that issues will arise in the situations.  discussed above.
 One such example could be, the project manager assigns a task to a team member without knowing their current workload or, if their skills are a fit for the task which could have been avoided with a simple automation.

 ## Bot Description